Flag of Washington, D.C.: Federal use

 Until 2013, the DC flag was not automatically raised at events in the United States Armed Forces along the flags of the 50 states.
 The National Defense Authorization Act for Fiscal Year 2013 was signed into law by President Barack Obama in January 2013 contained a provision that required just that the DC flag and the flags of the territories be displayed whenever the flags of the states are displayed.
 This legislation was pushed by Delegate to the House of Representatives Eleanor Holmes Norton.

 Private use

 The ' logo evokes the flag's red stars and bars.

-The design has been embraced by the public in the 20th century and it has become a symbol of the city.
+The design has been embraced by the public in the 20th century and it has become a symbol of the district.
 It is used in the logos of D.C.
 United, the DC Defenders, Old Glory DC, the Washington Capitals, and the Washington Wizards.

 It has been used by many local brands in their logos to show their local connection.
 One such example is DC Brau Brewing whose logo includes the DC flag on the US Capitol.
 The Department of Small and Local Business Development established the Made in DC program "to capture, highlight and promote the intellectual and creative genius of DC’s local maker community".
 The logo includes the DC flag as part of its design.